 How is malaria spread?

+Malaria is spread when people are bitten by an Anopheles mosquito that is infected with the malaria parasite.
 The malaria parasites live inside the gut and salivary glands of an infected mosquito.
-When a person is bitten by an infected mosquito, the parasites are injected into the person's blood.
+Parasites are injected into a person’s blood when bitten by an infected mosquito.
 The parasites then infect the liver and blood cells.
-When a mosquito bites a person with malaria, the mosquito may become infected and can then spread the disease to other humans.
+When a mosquito bites a person infected with malaria, the mosquito may then become infected and can then spread the disease to other humans.

-Who is at risk of getting malaria?
+Who is at risk of malaria?

 Malaria is present in the tropical and subtropical regions of Africa, Asia, the Americas and the Western Pacific.
 People who travel to these areas are at risk of getting malaria.